tada5hi/vuecs/README.md

 ---

-After those steps are completed, the `NavigationComponents` SFC can be imported and render navigation components reactively for a specific tier.
+After those steps are completed, the `NavigationComponents` SFC can be placed anywhere, if registered globally.
+In addition, navigation components are reactively rendered for a specific navigation tier, through the store.

 ```vue
 <template>